Nebelwespe/QA4/README.md

 ### REQUIREMENTS:

-1. Create `.env` file in the QA4 folder containing the following information.
+1. Insert the following information in the `.env` file in the QA4 folder.

 2. Replace the value in OPENAI_API_KEY with your own API key.